OpenNBS/NoteBlockWorld/web/posts/help/3_browsing-songs.md

 ### Recent songs

 The **Recent songs** section shows the most recent songs uploaded to Note Block World.
 This is a great way to discover new, fresh music and see what other creators are working on!
-And the best thing is that you can expand the list infinitely.
+You can also use the category buttons to find songs in a particular category.
 You're guaranteed to find something you like!

 ### Searching for songs

 As we're still in an early phase, we don't have a search feature yet.
 But don't worry - we're working on it and it will be available soon!
 Stay tuned to our [blog](/blog) to know first-hand when it becomes available!
-In the meantime, you can browse songs by using the sections on the home page.
+In the meantime, you can browse songs by using the category buttons on the home page.

 ### Upcoming features

-We have a lot of features in mind to make the browsing experience better, such as searching songs by keywords, browsing specific categories/tags, advanced search (e.g. filter and sort songs by vanilla compatibility, note count, downloadable songs, etc.), and more!
+We have a lot of features in mind to make the browsing experience better, such as searching songs by keywords, browsing specific categories/tags, advanced search (e.g. filter and sort songs by vanilla compatibility, note count, whether or not they're available for download), and more!

 We're working hard to bring these features to you, so stay tuned to our [blog](/blog) to know when they're available!
 Also, make sure to check our [roadmap](https://github.com/OpenNBS/projects/4) for the full list of planned features.

 ## The song page

 Once you've found a song you like, you can click on it to view the song page.
 Here, you'll find more information about the song, such as the title, description, author, tags, and more.
 You can also listen to the song by opening it in Note Block Studio, or download it to edit it or use it in your own projects (make sure to check the song's license first!).
-For more info about downloading songs, check out our dedicated [help page](/help/4_downloading_songs).
+For more info about downloading songs, check out our dedicated [help page](/help/downloading_songs).

 Let's take a closer look at the different metadata available in each song's page: